Joel Grey: 1966–1979: Breakthrough

-Grey gained his breakthrough performance originating the role of the Master of ceremonies in the Broadway musical Cabaret by John Kander and Fred Ebb in 1966.
-He received raves for his role as the malevolent and sinister emcee of the Kit Kat Club.
+Grey gained his breakthrough performance originating the role of Emcee in the Broadway musical Cabaret by John Kander and Fred Ebb in 1966.
+He received raves for his role as the malevolent and sinister master of ceremonies of the Kit Kat Club.
 He won the Tony Award for Best Featured Actor in a Musical at the 21st Tony Awards.

 Grey appeared as a panelist for the television game show What's My Line? in the 1967 season, as well as being the first Mystery Guest during its syndication in 1968.
 His followup role on Broadway was as George M. Cohan in the 1968 musical George M!.
 Grey was nominated for the Tony Award for Best Actor in a Musical at the 23rd Tony Awards and received the Outer Critics Circle Award for Outstanding Performance.

 Grey reprised his role as the Master of ceremonies in the 1972 Bob Fosse directed film version of Cabaret.
-Fosse, who was hired to direct the film version because Harold Prince was unavailable, wanted to recast the MC role, but the studio insisted on Grey.
+Fosse, who was hired to direct the film version because Harold Prince was unavailable, wanted to recast the Emcee role, but the studio insisted on Grey.
 Fosse backed down on his "It's either me or Joel" threat, but relations between them were cool.
 He won the Academy Award for Best Supporting Actor at the 45th Academy Awards in March 1973 for his performance.
 His victory was part of a Cabaret near-sweep, which saw Liza Minnelli win Best Actress and Fosse win Best Director, although it lost the Best Picture Oscar to The Godfather.
 For that role, Grey also won the BAFTA Award for Most Promising Newcomer at the 26th British Academy Film Awards and Best Supporting Actor awards from the Golden Globes, Kansas City Film Critics Circle, National Board of Review of Motion Pictures, National Society of Film Critics, and a Tony Award for his original stage performance six years prior, making him one of only ten people who have won both a Tony Award and an Academy Award for the same role.

-He was the guest star for the first episode of The Muppet Show in its first season in 1976, singing "Razzle Dazzle" from Chicago and "Willkommen" from Cabaret.
+He was the guest star for the fourth episode of The Muppet Show in its first season in 1976, singing "Razzle Dazzle" from Chicago and "Willkommen" from Cabaret.
 He has performed at The Muny in St. Louis, Missouri, in roles such as George M. Cohan in George M!
 (1970 and 1992), the Emcee in Cabaret (1971), and Joey Evans in Pal Joey (1983).
 At the Williamstown Theatre Festival, Grey played the title role of Mikhail Platonov in their production of Platonov (1977).
 He returned to Broadway in the play Goodtime Charley (1975), and the musical The Grand Tour (1979), receiving Tony nominations for each.